enl9076/weather_updater/README.md

 *Batch file*:
 * Calls the Python script to run
 * The .bat file itself is called by Windows Task Scheduler every time I log on to my computer

+#### How you can use this:
+* git clone this repo into a local folder
+* Create a .env file within the same directory and add your Google Maps API key, latitude, and longitude